 To create a stain solution, combine two cups of cold water with two tablespoons of baking soda.
 This mixture acts fast in breaking down the blood stain.

 Apply the solution directly onto the affected area using a clean cloth and gently blot to avoid spreading.
-Allow the paste to sit on the stain for at least 30 minutes to maximize absorption.
+Allow the paste to sit on the stain for at least 30 minutes to maximise absorption.

 The cold water helps prevent the blood from settling into the carpet fibres, making the task of removing blood more manageable.
 Rinse thoroughly with cold water and repeat if necessary for stubborn stains.